karmada-io/website/docs/installation/install-cli-tools.md

 ### One-click installation

 Karmada provides `kubectl-karmada` plug-in download service since v0.9.0.
-You can choose proper plug-in version which fits your operator system form [karmada release](https://github.com/karmada-io/karmada/releases).
+You can choose the proper plug-in version which fits your operating system from [karmada release](https://github.com/karmada-io/karmada/releases).

 The installation process is the same as installing karmadactl, you only need to add a parameter of `kubectl-karmada`.